mindattic/GridGame2025/README.md

 We ate through the world like acid.

-Seeping into the Undearth, trickling ever downward, consuming all before us—never sated, never still.
+Seeping into the Undearth, trickling ever downward, consuming all we encountered; Never sated, never still.

 Until we met resistance.
 Dwellers in the dark.
-A people who had never known war, never known light.
+A people who had never known war or light.

 We were interlopers.
 Invaders from above.
 A light bearing race corrupting everything in our wake.